react-native-community/jsc-android-buildscripts/README.md

 1. Clone this repo
 2. `npm install`: downloads all needed sources to `./downloaded`
-3. `npm run prep`: copies downloaded sources to `./target` and prepare for compilation
+3. `npm run prep`: copies downloaded sources to `./target` and prepares for compilation
 4. `npm run start`: builds jsc (this might take some time...) out of prepared sources under `./target` into `./result`

 The zipfile containing the android-jsc AAR will be available at `/result`.